failsafe-lib/failsafe.dev/faqs.md

 When you do, you may want to make sure that the `RetryPolicy` or `Fallback` are configured to handle `TimeoutExceededException`.

 By default, a policy will handle all `Exception` types.
-But if you configure specific [result or failure handlers][FailurePolicy], then it may not recognize a `TimeoutExceededException` as a failure and may not handle it.
+But if you configure specific [result or failure handlers][FailurePolicyBuilder], then it may not recognize a `TimeoutExceededException` as a failure and may not handle it.
 Ex:

 ```java
 // Only handles ConnectException, not TimeoutExceededException